Water Turtles

 Freshwater Turtles also called Terrapins

-Although you would be very fortunate to see a sea turtle in Lebanon – if you know where to go you are almost guaranteed to see a freshwater turtle.
-There is just one species; the Caspian or Stripe Necked Turtle (Mauremys caspica) but it is quite common in the right habitats.
+Although you would be fortunate to spot a sea turtle in Lebanon – if you know where to go – you are almost guaranteed to catch a glimpse of a freshwater turtle.
+There is one main species; the Caspian or Stripe Necked Turtle (Mauremys rivulata – previously M. caspica) and it is quite commonly found in the right habitats.

-Strong swimmers, the Stripe Necked Turtle live in lakes, rivers, ditches and wetlands.
+Strong swimmers, the Stripe Necked Turtle lives in lakes, rivers, ditches and wetlands.
 Although it is quite tolerant of all sorts of water bodies it needs some permanent water through the year to survive.
-Hence the best places to see them are in the wetlands of the Bekaa or muddy rivers.
-It is omnivorous eating live and dead animals such as fish, mollusks, insects and amphibians but also plant material.
-They spend long periods hauled out of the water, often in groups, but disturb them and plop!
-They are under the water for several minutes.
-Best time to see them is in the autumn when permanent water bodies shrink and many congregate at favored sites.
+Hence the best places to see them are in the wetlands of the Bekaa Valley or muddy rivers.
+It is omnivorous eating live and dead animals such as fish, mollusks, insects and amphibians and also plant material.
+They spend long periods of time out of water, often in groups, but disturb them and plop!
+They hide under the water for several minutes.
+The best time to spot them is in autumn when permanent water bodies shrink and many congregate at favored sites.